Spain or Portugal? Which is the best Iberian destination?

 As you can see, Spain is impressive, but what about Portugal?
 In Portugal, you can find:

-So, Spain wins this and clearly.
-But again, it’s not that Portugal doesn’t have some great attractions, it’s Spain that’s one of the best destinations in the world in this regard.
+So, Spain wins this clearly.
+But again, it’s not that Portugal doesn’t have some great attractions; it’s Spain that’s one of the best destinations in the world in this regard.

 Natural Beauty and Landscape of Portugal vs Spain

-As we said, Portugal and Spain share many features making them somehow similar, but with a few striking differences.
-Landscape and Natural beauty
+As we said, Portugal and Spain share many features, making them somewhat similar, but with a few striking differences.

-Spain has a much wider variety of landscapes, mostly due to its size.
-Spain a little for everyone!
+Spain has a much wider variety of landscapes, primarily due to its size.
+Spain has something for everyone!
 Spain has the Pyrenees, Asturias, and the Sierra Nevada, if you want mountain charm.
-The Mediterranean coast and the islands if you want beaches.
-The beautiful rugged northern coast is great for surfing and sightseeing and obviously, the hot and dry interior, if you like that kind of appeal.
+The Mediterranean coast and the islands, if you want beaches.
+The beautiful, rugged northern coast is excellent for surfing and sightseeing, and, obviously, the hot, dry interior if you like that kind of appeal.

-Portugal is a country much more defined by the Atlantic sea, with a long coast and many coastal cities.
-Algarve is the summer the beach capital of Portugal, with many wonderful beaches and coastline, and the interior and rural Portugal is rustic and lovely.
-Finally, the Azores and Madeira are truly wonderlands and help Portugal go to the next level.
+Portugal is much more defined by the Atlantic Ocean, with a long coast and many coastal cities.
+The Algarve is the summer beach capital of Portugal, with many beautiful beaches and coastlines, and the interior and rural Portugal is rustic and lovely.
+Finally, the Azores and Madeira are indeed wonderlands and help Portugal go to the next level.

 We were tempted to give a tie here, but Spain will take the win.
 Spain has essentially everything Portugal has and then some more.